terrence-ou/Moyu/README.md

 # moyu

-A concise and mininal JavaScript frontend UI framework, build for fun.
+A mininal JavaScript frontend UI framework, build for fun.
 Still in process...

 Objectives: